MicrosoftDocs/Contribute/Contribute/how-to-write-links.md

 > [!TIP]
 > You can use the [Learn Markdown extension for VS Code][docsextension] (part of the Learn Authoring Pack) to insert .NET XRref links that are surfaced in the [.NET API Browser][].

-Check if the API you want to link to is published on [Microsoft Docs](/) by typing all or some of its full name in the [.NET API browser][] or [Windows UWP][] search box.
-If you don't see any results displayed, the type isn't yet on Microsoft Docs.
+Check if the API you want to link to is published on [Microsoft Learn](/) by typing all or some of its full name in the [.NET API browser][] or [Windows UWP][] search box.
+If you don't see any results displayed, the type isn't yet on Microsoft Learn.

 You can use one of the following syntaxes: